MicrosoftDocs/win32/desktop-src/Http/kernel-mode-ssl.md

 ---
 title: Kernel Mode SSL
 description: Kernel Mode SSL
-ms.assetid: 'ada82704-cb7d-4e98-8c87-76c7bfbd098b'
+ms.assetid: ada82704-cb7d-4e98-8c87-76c7bfbd098b
-keywords: ["Kernel Mode SSL"]
+keywords:
+- Kernel Mode SSL
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Kernel Mode SSL

 Kernel mode SSL was introduced in Windows Server 2003 with Service Pack 1 (SP1) with limited support.
 For computers running on Windows Server 2003 with SP1 a registry key must be set to enable kernel SSL.
 For computers running on Windows Server 2008 and Windows Vista, full kernel mode support for SSL is provided.

 The following sections describe kernel mode SSL support:

 -   Kernel Modes SSL in Windows Server 2003 with SP1
 -   Kernel Mode SSL in Windows Server 2008 and Windows Vista

 ## Kernel Modes SSL in Windows Server 2003 with SP1

 In Windows Server 2003 with SP1, HTTP Server API provides the option of running SSL security in kernel mode (user mode SSL is the default).
 The kernel mode feature improves SSL performance by moving encryption and decryption operations to the kernel, thus reducing the number of transitions between kernel mode and user mode.

 The following features are not supported when SSL is run in kernel mode: